mnederlof/com.ubnt.unifi/README.md

 * First device is connected to specific accesspoint
 * Last device has disconnected
 * Last device has disconnected from specific accesspoint
+* A non-paired device (guest) has (dis-)connected

 Please note: only paired devices are being considered as device in all flow contexts.
-Non-paired devices are not being considered.
+Non-paired devices are only usable for the guest (dis-)connected trigger.

 ## Geting started:
 * Configure settings for UniFi Controller via Homey Settings panel.
+  * If you have a custom site name, then first try default as site id.
+Then a list of site ids will be loaded.
 * Go to Devices > Add new device wizard
 * Select device you want to pair with Homey.
   * It will only show devices known to your controller for the last 24 hours.